Enzo-hmdy/autoencoder_encryption_UQAC/readme.md

 To run the code, you can simply open the Jupyter notebook and run each cell.
 The notebook is divided into sections, each of which corresponds to a different part of the project.
 All the code is documented, so you should be able to follow along easily.
 I do recommand to run the code on a GPU if you have one, it's gonna save you some time.

+At some place you have to change the path of the dataset that is hardcoded but it's indicated where you have to change it.